Module 1.1: Advanced Cilium for CCA

 3. Cluster Mesh - Manages the clustermesh-apiserver deployment - Synchronizes identities across clusters

 4. Resource Cleanup - Removes orphaned CiliumEndpoints when pods are deleted - Cleans up leaked IPs from terminated nodesKey exam point: The operator does NOT enforce policies or program eBPF.
-If the operator goes down, existing networking continues to work.
-New pod CIDR allocations will fail, and identity garbage collection pauses, but traffic keeps flowing.
-This is a common exam question.
+If the operator goes down, existing networking continues to work seamlessly because the eBPF datapath is autonomous.
+However, new pod CIDR allocations will fail, and identity garbage collection pauses (stale identities accumulate) until the operator recovers.

 IPAM Modes

 Section titled “IPAM Modes”Cilium supports multiple IPAM strategies.
-The CCA expects you to know when to use each.
+Knowing when to use which is heavily tested.

 | IPAM Mode | How It Works | When to Use |